bai-shang/crnn_ctc_ocr_tf/README.md

 # crnn_ctc_ocr.Tensorflow
 This software implements the Convolutional Recurrent Neural Network (CRNN), a combination of CNN, RNN and CTC loss for image-based sequence recognition tasks, such as scene text recognition and OCR.

-"An End-to-End Trainable Neural Network for Image-based Sequence Recognition and Its Application to Scene Text Recognition" : https://arxiv.org/abs/1507.05717
+An End-to-End Trainable Neural Network for Image-based Sequence Recognition and Its Application to Scene Text Recognition: https://arxiv.org/abs/1507.05717

 More details for CRNN and CTC loss (in chinese): https://zhuanlan.zhihu.com/p/43534801